 Municipal bond funds are mutual funds that hold the tax-free investments known as municipal bonds, or muni bonds.
-For a particular class of investor - one with a sizable tax burden but less than $100,000 to invest - muni bond funds may be the perfect buy.
+For a particular class of investors, one with a sizable tax burden but less than $100,000 to invest, muni bond funds may be the perfect buy.

 If you're thinking about buying a muni bond fund, there are a few key things to consider.

-- What's the tax situation in your home state?
-All muni bonds are free of federal taxes.
+All muni bonds are free of federal taxes, with few exceptions.
 But only the bonds issued in your state are free of state taxes.
+Interestingly, all bonds issued by U.S. territories like Puerto Rico and Guam are tax-exempt.
 So look carefully at available funds.
 If the taxes in your state are low, you may do better with a taxable fund.
 More importantly, if you live in California and buy a fund full of New York munis, you won't save a penny on state and local taxes.

-- What sort of returns are available?
 Past is not prologue.
 But you should still look at how well a muni fund has done in the past before deciding its future potential.
 If you're wondering what is the best muni fund for your needs, consider how well a fund has done in recent years.
-Information on fund performance is widely available through the major investment institutions and through websites such as MSN Money.
+Information on fund performance is widely available through major investment institutions and through websites such as MSN Money.

 Watch out for the Alternative Minimum Tax

 Many muni bonds are subject to the AMT.
 Fund buyers will invest in such bonds because they tend to offer slightly higher returns than non-AMT bonds.
 If AMT is a concern for you, look for muni funds that hold only bonds that avoid AMT liability.
 Check with your accountant before making your move.